Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Verify email configuration in Whols > Settings > Email
+- Verify email settings in Whols → Settings → Email

-- Ensure the admin email is correctly set in WordPress Settings
+- Confirm the admin email address is correct in WordPress → Settings → General

 Issue-3: Custom Fields Not Saving